 ‘So, how did that feel?’
 Norelle asks from the corner of the balcony.

 ‘Are you ready to live in a way where your mood is not dictated by the weight on the scales or your dress size?’

 Are you ready to ditch the scales?

 Let me know in the comments below if your scales dictate your mood and whether you are ready to ditch them.
-To signify your scales no longer dictating your mood you could smash your scales or turn them into a Yay!
+To signify your scales no longer dictating your mood you could smash your scales like Jenni did in The Weight of a Woman.
+Or you could turn them into a Yay!
 ScaleTM.
-Also, grab yourself a copy the Free Chapter from my book, Joyful Eating, Debunk the Diet Myth, to help you ditch dieting forever.